UKCA marking

 The UKCA marking (an abbreviation of UK Conformity Assessed) is a conformity mark that indicates conformity with the applicable requirements for products sold within Great Britain.
 The government intended that it should replace the CE marking for products sold in Great Britain, initially from 2022, but was delayed.
 The government have adopted a transitional approach, with EU regulations remaining in force indefinitely in many market sectors until they are superseded.
-In cases where EU regulations are still valid, manufacturers may fast-tack UKCA authority approval for products that have been assessed by EU-recognized authorities.
+In cases where EU regulations are still valid, manufacturers may fast-track UKCA authority approval for products that have been assessed by EU-recognized authorities.